browserengineering/book/book/visual-effects.md

 I want to emphasize that this code is not a part of our browser---I'm simply using Python code to illustrate what Skia is doing internally.

-That `Alphaf` operation applies to pixels in one surface.
-But with `SaveLayer` we will end up with two surfaces, with all of their pixels aligned, and therefore we will need to combine, or *blend*, corresponding pairs of pixels.
+That `alphaf` operation applies to pixels in one surface.
+But with `saveLayer` we will end up with two surfaces, with all of their pixels aligned, and therefore we will need to combine, or *blend*, corresponding pairs of pixels.